csdm/java-example-projects/fetch-data-from-rest-api/README.md

 # ApiReadData | fetch-data-from-rest-api
-Progetto Maven generato per prelevare tramite Java i dati da una chiamata ad una Rest API.
+Maven project created to fetch data from Rest API call using Java

-- Ricerca dati da response API sfruttando l'ObjectMapper della libreria Jackson.
+- It research the data from an API using the ObjectMapper from Jackson library.